imuqeetchaudhary/point-of-sale-backend-app/README.md

 ### to get a single menu

 - menu/get/:id: :get :protected

-### to get single user roles

-- user/role/:id: :get :protected (where id stands for userId)

 ### to get all menu for a specific role id